Open-Source-Studio-at-ITP/Syllabus/data-assignment.md

 Now it's time to "add" and "commit" the work you've done.
 [This video tutorial has some more details about `git add` and `git commit`](https://youtu.be/9p2d-CuVlgc?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV).

-1. Use  `git add` to stage your changes.
+###  `git add` to stage your changes.

 You can choose the files you want to add or just use `.` to add all of your changes.

 For a specific file:
 ```